 The Federal Long Term Care Insurance Program (FLTCIP) can help pay for the potentially high cost of long term care services, which are not covered by FEHB plans.
-Long term care is help you receive to perform activities of daily living - such as bathing or dressing yourself - or supervision you receive because of a severe cognitive impairment such as Alzheimer's disease.
-For example, long term care can be received in your home from a home health aide, in a nursing home, in an assisted living facility or in adult day care.
-To qualify for coverage under the FLTCIP, you must apply and pass a medical screening (called underwriting).
+Long term care is help you receive to perform activities of daily living such as bathing or dressing yourself - or supervision you receive because of a severe cognitive impairment such as Alzheimer's disease.
+Long term care can be received in your home, in a nursing home, in an assisted living facility or in adult day care.
+You must apply, answer health questions (called underwriting) and be approved for enrollment.
 Federal and U.S. Postal Service employees and annuitants, active and retired members of the uniformed services, and qualified relatives are eligible to apply.
+Your qualified relatives can apply even if you do not.
 Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.
 You must apply to know if you will be approved for enrollment.
-For more information, call 800-LTC-FEDS (800-582-3337), (TTY 800-843-3557), or visit www.ltcfeds.com.
+For more information, call 800-LTC-FEDS 800-582-3337, (TTY 800 843-3557), or visit www.ltcfeds.com.